rezakelidari/recipe-app/Readme.md

 <h1 align="center">Recipe App</h1>
   <p align="center">
-    A simple project for a restaurant implemented with React.js, TypeScript and Sass
+    A simple project for a restaurant implemented with React.js, TypeScript, Redux and Sass
     <br />
     <br />
     <a href="https://recipe-app-kappa-lac.vercel.app/">View Demo</a>